artichaudhari/Ecommerce-sales-performance-dashboard/README.md

-Of course, Arti 😊 Here’s your **complete and professional GitHub README** with the **Tech Stack written line-by-line** (not in table format) — formatted neatly for your repository 👇

----

 # 🛒 **Ecommerce Sales Performance Dashboard**

 An interactive **Power BI dashboard** designed to analyze and visualize **e-commerce sales performance** across various regions, products, and customer segments — providing key business insights using **data visualization, Power Query, and DAX**.

----

 ## 🧭 **Purpose**

 The **Ecommerce Sales Performance Dashboard** helps businesses understand sales trends, profits, customer behavior, and product performance — all in one interactive report.
 This tool is valuable for **sales analysts, business managers, and marketing teams** aiming to make data-driven decisions to increase revenue and profitability.

----

 ## 🧰 **Tech Stack**